Egypt: Open Air Prison for Critics

 Days in Detention

 Amal Fathy (34) posted a video on Facebook criticizing the government for failing to tackle sexual harassment.
 In May 2018, police raided Amal’s home in the middle of the night and detained her, along with her husband and child.
 Her family was released, but Amal stayed in prison facing charges in two separate cases.
 In case 7991 of 2018, Amal Fathy was charged with “disseminating false news for the purpose of harming public peace”, “possession of indecent material” and “use of insulting language.”
-In case 621 of 2018, she was charged with “membership of a terrorist group,” among other offences.
+In case 621 of 2018, she was charged with “membership of a terrorist group”, among other offences.

+On 29 September, the Maadi Misdemeanour Court of Appeals sentenced Amal Fathy to two years in prison and a fine of 10,000 EGP (560 USD) in case 7991 of 2018.
 On 27 December, Amal was released on probation in case 621 of 2018.
-The conditions of probation required her to spend an hour at a police station on a weekly basis and confined her to her place of residence except for when she needs to attend medical appointments.
-Three days later, on 30 December, an Egyptian court upheld the two-year prison sentence against Amal Fathy in the first case.
-She is currently under house arrest and could be arrested at any time.
+The terms of probation required her to spend an hour at a police station on a weekly basis and confined her to her place of residence except for when she needs to attend medical appointments.
+Three days later, on 30 December, an Egyptian court upheld the two-year prison sentence against Amal Fathy in case 7991 of 2018.

 Hassan al-Banna - Imprisoned for walking with his friend

 Hassan al-Banna (26) is a journalist.
 In February 2018, he and his colleague Mustafa al-Aassar were arrested while on their way to work.
 The prosecution ordered Hassan al-Banna’s detention on charges of “membership of a banned group” and “disseminating false information for the purpose of harming national security” in case 441 of 2018, solely because he was with Mustafa al-Aassar at the time, who was arrested for producing a documentary.
+Hassan al-Banna remains in pre-trial detention.

 Haytham Mohamadeen - Imprisoned because of his history of activism